taikt/LKMPG/4.12.12/LKMPG-4.12.12.rst

 Lastly, every kernel module needs to include linux/module.h.
-We needed to include **linux/kernel.h** only for the macro expansion for the printk() log level, KERN_ALERT, which you'll learn about in Section 2.1.1.
+We needed to include **linux/kernel.h** only for the macro expansion for the pr_alert() log level, which you'll learn about in Section 2.1.1.

 .. raw:: html

    </div>

 -  | A point about coding style
-   | ::: {#text-orgab018f5 .outline-text-5} Another thing which may not
+   | ::: {#text-orga9c315b .outline-text-5} Another thing which may not
      be immediately obvious to anyone getting started with kernel programming is that indentation within your code should be using **tabs** and **not spaces**.
 It's one of the coding conventions of